 Mr. Hidalgo brings with him 20 years of legal, regulatory compliance, and Anti-Money Laundering (AML) experience.
 He is also a recognized subject-matter expert in the cryptocurrency and digital assets market.
 Mr. Hidalgo is able to help clients navigate and mitigate Bank Secrecy Act and Anti-Money Laundering (BSA/AML) compliance risks as they strive to keep up with the latest developments within the new value-transfer digital asset marketplace, establish new banking relationships, and satisfy regulatory requirements domestically and internationally.

-Mr. Hidalgo and Brandon Lee, an associate managing director in the Regulatory Compliance practice, will provide consulting on regulatory matters relevant to those active in the cryptocurrency and digital asset markets.
-They will assist clients seeking license approval, provide assistance in the creation of AML compliance programs ahead of registration, and help clients mitigate BSA/AML compliance risks.
-Their targets will be companies issuing new digital currencies, investors speculating on them, and the financial institutions ultimately servicing them.
+Mr. Hidalgo will provide consulting on regulatory matters relevant to those active in the cryptocurrency and digital asset markets.
+He will assist clients seeking license approval, provide assistance in the creation of AML compliance programs ahead of registration, and help clients mitigate BSA/AML compliance risks, with a focus on companies issuing new digital currencies, investors speculating on them, and the financial institutions ultimately servicing them.

 “I am delighted to welcome Gabe to the firm,” said Jeremy Kroll, president and CEO of K2 Intelligence.
 “The digital assets market is experiencing unprecedented growth that is also accompanied by risk and liabilities for companies issuing new currencies, investors speculating on them, and the financial institutions ultimately servicing them.
 Gabe’s highly developed expertise in both AML compliance and the cryptocurrency market will help our clients navigate the digital asset ecosystem and stay ahead of the rapidly evolving regulatory landscape.”